ZebMcKayhan/WireguardManager/README.md

 E:Option ==> peer wg12 upd ipset TEST dstsrc src,src
 ```

+And finally, if your ipsets are mac addresses then wgm will force it to "source" since this is the only setting that makes sense.
+It will also always add this ip ipv4 and ipv6 (if ipv6 is enabled on your system)

 there are endless variations to this and the up/down scripts could be used to delete rules created by wgm and replace them with your own.
 I cannot cover everything in here so please read up on what everything does and adjust to your needs.

 ## Setup WG Server